 Because the fan controller lacks buttons the sole way to control it is with the included remote.
-The large "open" and "close" buttons are used to turn the Nixie tubes on/off, while the M button in the middle is used to switch between temperature, voltage and RPM readout.
-The plus and minus button are used to adjust the fan voltage while the left and right arrows let you switch between the four fan and temperature channels.
+The large "open" and "close" buttons are used to turn the Nixie tubes on/off, while the M button in the middle is used to switch between temperature, voltage, and RPM readout.
+The plus and minus buttons are used to adjust the fan voltage while the left and right arrows let you switch between the four fan and temperature channels.
 The build quality of the remote isn't too impressive, it feels like a cheap piece of plastic.

 The remote is powered by a single CR 2025 lithium battery, which is included in the package.

 Even when they're turned off the Nixie tubes have a very distinct look 'n feel.
 By default, the fan controller has a black steel front but the plates are interchangeable.